Metal Gear Solid (1998 video game)

-is an action-adventure stealth video game developed and published by Konami for the PlayStation in 1998.
-It was directed, produced, and written by Hideo Kojima, and follows the MSX2 video games Metal Gear and Metal Gear 2: Solid Snake, which Kojima also worked on.
-It was unveiled at the 1996 Tokyo Game Show and then demonstrated at trade shows including the 1997 Electronic Entertainment Expo; its Japanese release was originally planned for late 1997, before being delayed to 1998.
+is a 1998 action-adventure stealth game developed and published by Konami for the PlayStation.
+It was directed, produced, and written by Hideo Kojima, and follows the MSX2 games Metal Gear and Metal Gear 2: Solid Snake.

 Players control Solid Snake, a soldier who infiltrates a nuclear weapons facility to neutralize the terrorist threat from FOXHOUND, a renegade special forces unit.
 Snake must liberate hostages and stop the terrorists from launching a nuclear strike.
 Cinematic cutscenes were rendered using the in-game engine and graphics, and voice acting is used throughout.
+Metal Gear Solid was unveiled at the 1996 Tokyo Game Show and demonstrated at trade shows including the 1997 Electronic Entertainment Expo.